mohammedterryjack/single_shot_classification_lite/README.md

 ## Classifying

-You can now classify as much as you like using your trained model weights!
-You simply post your query `text` along with your trained `weights` and `labels` (that you receive back when training)
+You can now classify as much as you like using your trained model.
+Simply post your query `text` along with the trained `weights` and `labels` (that you received back from training)

 ```python
 classification_url = "https://immense-dusk-95991.herokuapp.com/label"